jabolina/infinispan-designs/deadlock-detection-resolution.md

 # Deadlock Detection and Resolution

-Currently, Infinispan does not employ a mechanism for deadlock detection.
+Currently, Infinispan does not employ a mechanism for deadlock detection and resolution.
-However, the code signals that a deadlock detection mechanism was previously in place for the `InfinispanLock` class.
 This mechanism is necessary to rectify the cases where the concurrency mechanism can not provide transactions with the resources to proceed.
 In such cases, the deadlock is a permanent state that does not change without external interference to the locking mechanism [1].
 This document proposes an algorithm for deadlock detection and resolution to cover this gap.